buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcBuiltElement.md

 ### Surface 3D Geometry

-Some IfcBuildingElement may be represented by an surface as an abstract geometric representation.
+Some IfcBuiltElement may be represented by an surface as an abstract geometric representation.
 See each subtype for specific guidance.